 Work on the budget begins in September each year and the final budget is agreed at the January meeting so that Eastleigh Borough Council can be informed of the Council Tax request from Bishopstoke.

 The Parish Council is able to give grants to local charities and community groups.
+Additionally the Council now has the General Power of Competence which means that grants can be given to individuals.
 The applications are first considered by the Finance & General Purposes Committee which then makes recommendations to the Full Council.

 BUDGET MONITORING & PAYMENTS